- Compare and find a great deal on business insurance &

 What is business insurance?

-Business insurance can cover you against losses if things go wrong in the course of your business activities.
+Business insurance can give you financial protection if something goes wrong while you’re carrying out your business activities.
 It can cover everything from people to premises and typically includes public liability, employers’ liability and professional indemnity insurance.
-It can also include cover for being sued for compensation, damage to your commercial premises, and more.
+It can also include cover for being sued for compensation, damage to your commercial premises and more.

 Is business insurance a legal requirement?

 Legal requirements for business insurance can vary, depending on your business set-up and what your business does.

-Employers’ liability insurance is a legal requirement if you employ any staff at all.
+Employers’ liability insurance is a legal requirement if you employ any staff who aren’t direct family members.

-Professional indemnity insurance can be required by some regulators and industry bodies, for example, for financial advisers, accountants, solicitors, and architects.
-You may also find that you’re required to have it to work in some other occupations, such as personal trainer, contractor, recruiter, private doctor or nurse.
+Professional indemnity insurance can be required by some regulators and industry bodies, for example, for financial advisers, accountants, solicitors and architects.
+You may also find that you’re required to have it to work in other occupations including that of personal trainer, contractor, recruiter, private doctor or nurse.

-Contracts for your services can require that you need particular types of insurance, such as public liability insurance.
+Contracts for your services can require you to have particular types of insurance, like public liability insurance.

-You need to make sure you understand your obligations and meet them with adequate levels of insurance.
-It’s always best to check with your regulator and professional body, along with client contracts, to see what their guidelines and requirements are.
+You need to understand your obligations and meet them with adequate levels of insurance.
+It’s always best to check with your regulator and professional body, as well as checking client contracts, to see what their guidelines and requirements are.

 Do I need business insurance?